shanep/makefile-project-starter/README.md

-  leak      - Check for memory leaks in debug mode clean     - Remove build artifacts print     - Print build configuration and variables for debugging codespace - Set up the environment for CodeSpace
+  leak      - Check for memory leaks in debug mode clean     - Remove build artifacts print     - Print build configuration and variables for debugging deps      - Set up the environment for CodeSpace
 ```

 ## VS Code Integration